Jordan Spieth: Amateur career

 In 2009 at Trump National Bedminster and 2011 at Gold Mountain, Spieth won the U.S. Junior Amateur and joined Tiger Woods as the tournament's only two-time winners.
 Before turning 18 in July 2011, he was No. 1 in the AJGA Golf Rankings, which promotes the best junior golfers in the world.
 He finished second in the 2008 and 2009 Junior PGA Championship.
 The American Junior Golf Association named him the Rolex Junior Player of the Year in 2009.

 Spieth accepted an exemption to play in the PGA Tour's HP Byron Nelson Championship in 2010.
 It was the event's first amateur exemption since 1995.
 The tournament's previous exemptions had included Trip Kuehne in 1995, Justin Leonard, and Woods in 1993.
 He made the cut, becoming the sixth-youngest player to make the cut at a PGA Tour event.
 Spieth was tied for seventh place after the third round, and finished the tournament in a tie for 16th place.
 He was offered another exemption into the tournament in 2011, when he again made the cut and finished in a tie for 32nd.

-Spieth played college golf at the University of Texas.
+Spieth played college golf at the University of Texas during his freshman year and one semester of his sophomore year.
 Spieth was a member of the 2011 Walker Cup team and played in three of the four rounds; he halved his foursomes match and won both singles matches.
 In his freshman year at Texas, Spieth won three events and led the team in scoring average.
 He helped his team win the NCAA championship, was named to the All-Big 12 Team, Big 12 Freshman of the Year and Player of the Year, and was a first-team All-American.

 In 2012, Spieth earned a spot as an alternate in the U.S. Open after Brandt Snedeker withdrew from the tournament; he tied for 21st and was the low amateur.
 He became the number one amateur in the World Amateur Golf Ranking after his performance in the U.S. Open and Patrick Cantlay's decision to turn professional.

+Spieth did not graduate from the University of Texas, leaving college after one term of his second year to turn professional in December 2012.
+Concluding his amateur career, Spieth had played in eight PGA Tour events, making the cut five times.